Skip to content

 Use one token per client (Claude Code, n8n, Home Assistant, etc.) so you can revoke one without rotating all.

 Set MCP_UNIFI_AUTH_TOKENS as a comma-separated list.
-Each entry is either:
+Each entry is one of:

-• a name:token pair for named clients (recommended — the name shows up in the audit log)
+• a name:token pair for named clients (the name shows up in the audit log) — full access to every tool (also legacy)

 MCP_UNIFI_AUTH_REQUIRED=true